Tuning Higher Order Structure in Colloidal Fluids: Methods

 \subsection{Orientation of anisotropic clusters}

 Since the dipolar interaction is anisotropic, the clusters found by the TCC may have a preferred orientation with respect to the direction of the electric field.
-We first isolated individual clusters found in both experiments and simulations.
-We calculated the principle axis of each cluster and determine the angle made by its principle axis with respect to the direction of the electric field.
+We consider clusters found in both experiments and simulations.
+We calculated the principal axis by taking the eigenvector of the inertia tensor of the cluster with the largest eigenvalue.
+We then determine the angle made by the principal axis with respect to the direction of the electric field.
 To quantify this angle distribution, we use an order parameter commonly used for liquid crystals,

-where $\alpha$ is the angle made by the principle axis of each cluster with the direction of the electric field ~\cite{selinger2016}.
-In the isotropic case when field is switched off, there should be no preferred orientation.
+where $\psi$ is the angle made by the principal axis of each cluster with the direction of the electric field~\cite{selinger2016}.
+In the isotropic case when the field is switched off, there should be no preferred orientation.
 In the perfectly aligned state, all the clusters should lie parallel to the electric field so this order parameter is $1$.
+We note that alignment with the electric field assumes that the clusters are isolated and free to rotate.
+The system can exhibit a fluid-body centred tetragonal crystal phase coexistence.
+Some clusters (8O, 11O and 12O) are in fact compatible with this crystal structure and may lie perpendicular to the field, in which case $P_2(\psi=\pi/2) = -1/2$.